What Is the Marketing Manager Job Description?

 The ability to take a marketing strategy to execution is the only way to get results.
 Further, the ability to manage a project from ideation to completion is a skill set that not all marketing managers possess.
 Trust me.
 Have you ever met the idea man?
 All talk, no action.

 I have seen how poor project management can affect your marketing.
 I worked with a marketing agency that did not have a project management system in place.
-There where great ideas and ideation sessions, but nothing was getting done.
+There were great ideas and ideation sessions, but nothing was getting done.
 The ability to execute and keep the projects moving forward is something that all marketing managers are responsible for.

 Your marketing strategy should lead your marketing tactics.
 Having the right strategy is going to give your marketing team direction.
 Once the strategy is in place, it is much easier for your graphic designer and copywriter to create amazing marketing pieces that will convert and drive results.